 OCTA has been committed to transparency in how the M2 funds have been and are being used to implement the Plan and the broader Environmental Mitigation Program (EMP).
 OCTA has conducted a variety of public outreach activities aimed at informing and engaging the public on the overall EMP as well as Preserve-specific issues and events.
 These have included public meetings during the preparation of the Preserve RMPs, maintaining a website with information and documents related to the program, and engaging in various outreach efforts and encouraging volunteer programs.
-Between 2009 and 2018, OCTA participated in 67 EMP public outreach events and meetings and 39 Preserve-specific public outreach events.
+Many events planned for 2020 were impacted due to stay at home orders and restrictions relating to the COVID-19 epidemic.
+In 2020, OCTA participated in 3 EMP public outreach events and meetings and 2 Preserve-specific public outreach events.